 Q: What does AccuCampus do?

-A: AccuCampus is an all-in-one system for tracking, engaging and retaining students.
+A: AccuCampus is an all-in-one system for tracking, engaging, and retaining students.
 The tracking section includes an advanced center management system, class attendance system, event management system, and student flow management and control system.
-The student engagement section includes system for a module for matching appropriate academic resources to student needs, customized success plan, feedback collection, and more.
+The student engagement section includes a system for a module for matching appropriate academic resources to student needs, a customized success plan, feedback collection, and more.
 The retention section includes modules for predictive analytics of at-risk students, referrals, tracking, and much more.
 AccuCampus represents a new category of educational software systems.
 Because of that, the best way to understand its many capabilities is to see it in action.

 Q: We want to analyze a variety of factors and demographic categories.
 Does AccuCampus support this?